 Final year students and passed out students can apply for supplementary examination for a maximum of three courses thus providing an opportunity to complete their degree programme.
 Likewise, students with less credits in VI semester can also apply for supplementary examination for a maximum of three courses to enable them to earn minimum credits to move to higher semester.
-The students can apply for supplementary examination of results in the even semester.
+The students can apply for supplementary examination within three weeks of the declaration of results in the even semester.